Normally we wait until the phone is publicly available before we conduct tests.

 So that way we’re testing on final software and that way we’re testing the same version of the phone that ultimately ends up in your hands.
 Now, that said, the community has made it clear that people want us to publish our results sooner.

 If we feel like the software is stable enough.
-But at the end of the day, because this is still technically prerelease software, it’s important to me that we verify these results after the public release and will report on any changes on the YouTube community tab or on any of our social.
+But at the end of the day, because this is still technically prerelease software, it’s important to me that we verify these results after the public release and will report on changes on the YouTube community tab or on our social.

 So if you want those reports, you can follow us there.
 But with that out of the way, I got to say, I’ve been looking forward to the speed test.

 Now, normally have at least some idea which phone is going to win.
 But in case, it can go either way in the first lab.
 The iPhone, I see has that industry-leading A13 Bionic chip with Ed Vme storage.

 While the Naude only has the Snapdragon 760 five and the slower USFSA 2.1 storage.

 But then in the second lap, the NAUDE has 12 gigabytes of RAM for the model that we’re testing here.

 While the iPhone S-E only has three gigabytes.
 So while I expect the SC to have the lead after the first lab.
 The question is will its lead be big enough to hold off the Naude from making the comeback?
 Let’s find out.